Rupa-421/ImageExtractor/README.md

 # ImageExtractor

-'< Extract and display images by website link.>'
+ Extract and display images by website link.

    This project uses request,opencv,scikit-image and ipywidgets modules.